Condition monitoring variables can be used to improve predictions

 Use a hybrid statistical and machine learning approach to improve the prediction of remaining life.

 C-MORE has an exciting new addition to our professional development offerings!
-Our new PAM2 course is a 5-day course focusing on emerging technologies in asset management including artificial intelligence, industrial internet of things and machine learning.
+Our new 3531 Physical Asset Management course is a 5-day course focusing helping managers care for company assets and achieve maintenance excellence.

 Keep in touch!